EpicCash/epic-payment-processor/README.md

 * Autofill the Send Address, On-Chain Memo, Amount
 * User verifies info on Send page then taps Send to make Payment

-## Using epipay at epicnet.us for Payment QRcodes
+## Using epipay at epiccash.com for Payment QRcodes

 You use a browser to access the epipay QRcode generator.
 It is configured to accept the following URL formats:

-https://epipay.epicnet.us - allows manual entry of receive address, invoice/memo,  amount, and local currency.
+https://epipay.epiccash.com - allows manual entry of receive address, invoice/memo,  amount, and local currency.
 These values will reset after you generate the QRcode.
 Currency defaults to USD.

-https://epipay.epicnet.us?receive_address - use this form of URL with a query string and it will make your receive address persistent between code generations.
+https://epipay.epiccash.com?receive_address - use this form of URL with a query string and it will make your receive address persistent between code generations.
 This is good for merchants to have running on a spare phone or tablet at checkout so all they have to do between transactions is update the invoice and amount without re-entering the receive address.
 Currency defaults to USD.

-https://epipay.epicnet.us?receive_address*inv/memo*amount*local_currency - this will populate all data fields from the URL delimited with '*' and all will be persistent.
-To reset, just use https://epipay.epicnet.us.
+https://epipay.epiccash.com?receive_address\*inv/memo\*amount\*local_currency - this will populate all data fields from the URL delimited with '*' and all will be persistent.
+To reset, just use https://epipay.epiccash.com.

-https://epipay.epicnet.us?receive_address***local_currency for persistent address and currency or ?***local_currency for just that.
+https://epipay.epiccash.com?receive_address***local_currency for persistent address and currency or ?***local_currency for just that.

 Notes:
 * The amount field should bring up the Numeric Keypad on mobiles.
 Default local currency is USD.